-The final project is your Opus Magnum, a personal masterpiece, that will demonstrate what you have learned in this class.
+The final project is your Magnum Opus, a personal masterpiece, that will demonstrate what you have learned in this class.
 It will consist of a personal expressive piece that communicates a specific shared experience in humanity accompanied by a two-page prospectus that details the ideas, influences, methods and meanings behind your expressive piece.
 Think of your expressive piece as something included in an art gallery, and your prospectus is the paper on the wall providing the explanation.

 Objectives of the Final Project

 - Describe expressive methods in producing mediums in the Humanities

 - Recognize the interdisciplinary nature of the Humanities